Lim Wee Kiak: Career

 Lim is currently co-founder and group vice chairman of Eagle Eye Centre.
 Prior to joining Eagle Eye Centre, Lim was a consultant and a sub-specialist in ocular immunology and inflammation at the Singapore National Eye Centre.
 He is an adviser to the Singapore Opticianry Practitioners, chairman of the advisory board of the Ngee Ann Polytechnic School of Optometry.
 Lim is also a member of the International Uveitis Study Group, International Ocular Inflammation Society, and the American Uveitis Society.

 Lim was the deputy director of the National Healthcare Group Eye Institute from 2007 to 2009.
 He was also a visiting consultant to the Singapore National Eye Centre from 2006 to 2017 and Tan Tock Seng Hospital from 2004 to 2019.

 Lim has been an ophthalmologist since 1998 and provides specialised eye care for patients with common ophthalmological conditions such as cataract and short-sightedness and sub-specialist eye care for patients with ocular inflammation at his clinics at Mount Elizabeth Novena Hospital, Mount Alvernia Hospital, Parkway East Hospital and Royal Square Novena.

 Military career

 Lim served in the Singapore Armed Forces between 1995 and 2003 as a medical officer before attaining the rank Major.
 He served as the team leader of the Singapore medical team attached to the United Nations Hospital in East Timor.

 Political career

-2006 general election

 Lim contested in the 2006 general election as part of a six-member People's Action Party (PAP) team for the Sembawang Group Representation Constituency (GRC).
 The team then led by Minister for Health Khaw Boon Wan, won over 76% of the votes.
 Lim was appointed to the Public Accounts Committee and chairman for the Transport Government Parliamentary Committee.